-- 3. Connect a USB Type-B cable to Type-A: - Connect one end of the USB Type-B cable to a USB Type-B upstream port on the monitor and the other end to a USB Type-A port on the source device.

-- NOTE: You must connect a USB Type-A to USB Type-B cable from the source device (computer, laptop, gaming console) to the rear of the monitor to enable the USB Type-A ports on the monitor.
-For more information, see Connecting USB devices (select products only) on page 13. - 4.
-Connect the power cord to the power connector on the monitor and connect the other end to a grounded AC outlet. - WARNING!
-To reduce the risk of electric shock or damage to the equipment:
+- Connect one end of the USB Type-B cable to a USB Type-B port on the monitor and the other end to a USB Type-A port on the source device. - NOTE: You must connect a USB Type-A to USB Type-B cable from the source device (computer, laptop, gaming console) to the rear of the monitor to enable the USB Type-A ports on the monitor.
+For more information, see Connecting USB devices on page 17.